 Photo by Jean Cox

 Morels dry and reconstitute remarkably well and store (completely dry) for years!
 I've also quite successfully powdered the cooked and dried fruitbody as a robust, meaty seasoning.
 Morels and their allies need to be cooked thoroughly.
-Oftentimes the 'poisonings' associated with these types of mushrooms are due to them being under-cooked.
+They are toxic if under-cooked.
 That means that even if you are going to powder the mushrooms as a seasoning/salt, you should bake them (~170F) before powdering.
 If cooking to eat immediately, we recommend cutting them up and cooking thoroughly to avoid any GI upset.

 The genus Gyromitra also fall into the phylum of ascocarps and are often the harbingers of Morchella (or at least they tend to like the same general environments and fruit at about the same time of year).
 While these too have a hollow stipe and cap, they will lack the very distinctive pits seen with Morchella.
 Some of the species in this genus produce a toxin called gyromitrin, which can cause renal failure.
 Our stance at the AMS is to not eat them as they are not 'beginner' mushrooms.

 Please remember to seek other sources for confirmation before consuming any wild mushroom